GFG Alliance says it can pay back creditors after major restructuring

 Gupta’s business said on Monday it had agreed a framework with Greensill Bank’s administrators for “positive direct engagement to achieve an amicable resolution”, giving no further details.

-Monday's announcement comes after GFG and Credit Suisse (CSGN.S) said last week they had reached a standstill agreement on Australian steel and coal mining assets, which will allow the full refinancing of that business. read more
+Monday’s announcement comes after GFG and Credit Suisse said last week they had reached a standstill agreement on Australian steel and coal mining assets, which will allow the full refinancing of that business.

 The Zurich-based bank had previously disclosed some $2.3 billion worth of loans exposed to financial and litigation uncertainties within the funds, with some $1.2 billion of its assets related to GFG Alliance.